ligato/docs/docs/plugins/infra-plugins.md

 ---

-Alternatively, plugins may choose to use the pull-based approach, and define the `probe` function passed to `PluginStatusWriter.Register` API.
-Statuscheck will then periodically probe the plugin for the current status.
-Once again, the status is propagated only if it has changed since the last enquiry.
+Alternatively, your plugins can use a pull-based approach, and define the `probe` function in the `PluginStatusWriter.Register` API.
+The status check periodically probes the plugin for the current status.
+Once again, the plugin propagates the status report, if and only if, status data has changed since the last update.

 ![status check pull][status-check-pull-image]
 <p style="text-align: center; font-weight: bold">Plugin Status using Pull approach</p>

+!!!
+Note
-It is recommended `NOT` to mix the push and the pull approaches within the same plugin.
+    You should NOT mix the push and the pull approaches in the same plugin.

-To retrieve the current status of a plugin from etcd, use this key template:
+Key template to retrieve the plugin's current status from etcd:
 ```
 /vnf-agent/<agent-label>/check/status/v1/plugin/<PLUGIN_NAME>
 ```

-For example, to retrieve the status of the GoVPPMUX plugin, use this command:
+Example of GoVPPMux plugin status retrieval from etcd:
 ```
-$ etcdctl get /vnf-agent/<agent-label>/check/status/v1/plugin/GOVPP
+$ agentctl kvdb get /vnf-agent/<agent-label>/check/status/v1/plugin/GOVPP
 /vnf-agent/<agent-label>/check/status/v1/plugin/GOVPP
 {"state":2,"last_change":1496322205,"last_update":1496322361,"error":"VPP disconnected"}
 ```
+The _Plugin Status using Pull approach_ figure above illustrates this approach.

+ - Register your plugins for status checks in **1.- 2.**
+ - Probe plugin status, return (ok) in **3. - 4.**
+ - Probe plugin status, return (err) in **5. - 6.**

 ---